 Setting up a Named Fund

 A Named Fund may be directed toward any number of particular concerns chosen to reflect your own interests, or those of the person, business or organisation you honour.
 A fund might lend support to a general area or discipline: young people, environment and conservation, or people living with a disability.

 If you are considering leaving a substantial legacy to the Northern Rivers Community, the NRCF is a vehicle to help you achieve that goal.
 A Named Fund can be established by:

-- a three-year commitment to build a fund of $25,000 or above with an ongoing commitment to continue to grow the fund;
+- an ongoing commitment to continue to grow the fund;

 Our Named Funds

 The General Giving Fund is the main pool of funds which the NRCF seeks to grow and forms the bulk of our investments.
 All donations that are received automatically go into this fund, unless donors indicate a preference for a specific Named Fund.

 Ballina Shire Fund